Before you go, why not get a free pest control quote...

 Blow flies are a common type of fly in the United States, with about 80 species in this country alone.
 Worldwide, there are around 1,200 species of blow flies that you might encounter.
 These flies can be a nuisance in the home, but they are quite useful for other applications, as their appearance on a carcass or body provides a great deal of information to scientists.

 Blow flies are typically between 1/4 inch and 1/2 inch in length, making them a bit larger than house flies.
-They are metallic blue, black, purple, copper, or green in color.
-The blow fly has a wide head and compact body.
+They are metallic blue, black, purple, copper, or green.
+The blowfly has a wide head and compact body.
 Blow fly larvae are pale in color.
 The maggots look like small worms and are about the size of a grain of rice.

 Blow flies are found in many areas throughout North America.
-They're most common in the American southwest.
+They’re most common in the American southwest.
 Popular Science reports that rising temperatures are causing blow flies to migrate north, looking for more comfortable homes.
-One species typically found in southern states has moved north, making over two dozen documented appearances in Indiana over a two-year period.
+One species typically found in southern states has moved north, making over two dozen documented appearances in Indiana over two years.

 Blow flies typically seek out fresh carcasses.
 They will lay their eggs in these remains.
 The larvae remain on the carcass for five to 10 days, then leave to find a dry place to pupate.
 These maggots will then grow into adult flies in five to seven days.
 The newly grown adult blow flies will not lay eggs in the same carcass from which they were born, as it’s too dry by this time for reinfestation.
 You will often find these flies around garbage dumps, slaughterhouses, or meat processing plants.